 Dispensary will have a minimum of six staff members scheduled during operating hours.
-There will be one uniformed security guard and a dispensary employee-in-charge on the premises at all times during operating hours.
+At least one member of the HHG security department will be onsite at all times the facility is operating.

 HHG's Plan for Separating Medical from Recreational Operations